Back to view all work

 October 19, 2022

-We met with the fantastic Josie McGhee, Product Manager, and Petros Matos, Ecommerce Manager, at NBT and got our brief, then it was over to Bravand's all-round UX-wonder, Alexa Sielaff to perform one of her, now legendary, roasts on Bookily.
+We met with Josie McGhee, Product Manager, and Petros Matos, Ecommerce Manager, at NBT to understand where things stood - then handed the Bookily site to Bravand's UX specialist Alexa Sielaff for one of her now-legendary roasts.

-That sort of thing.
-These roasts can be brutal, but they need to be heard and, more importantly, acted upon.
+A roast is a structured UX audit - a thorough, honest review of a site or product from a user experience perspective.
+Alexa's roasts can be brutal, but they need to be heard and, more importantly, acted on.

 "Sometimes significantly improving a website or service doesn't mean spending months on a project, absorbing a huge budget and involving a board of people.
-In many cases it is enough to demonstrate current issues & guide through the editing process of elements that are already on the site."
-Alexa Sielaff, Bravand
+In many cases it is enough to demonstrate current issues and guide through the editing process of elements that are already on the site."

 The header banner design from the Bookily product page on the National Book Tokens website